Lightning-AI/litgpt/README.md

 The original [LLaMA code](https://github.com/facebookresearch/llama) is [GPL licensed](https://github.com/facebookresearch/llama/blob/main/LICENSE) which means any project using it must also be released under GPL.

-This "taints" any other code and prevents meaningful academic and commercial use.
+This "taints" any other code and prevents integration with the rest of the ecosystem.

 **Lit-LLaMA solves that for good.**